 TriviaIn the mid-90s Human Entertainment operated a school called "Human Creative School," a 2 year education in making video games.
 Several games made by students at the school, such as Firemen and SOS, were published and became relatively successful.

-- Human Entertainment, Inc. -- The official homepage
+- Human Entertainment, Inc. (official website)

 Logo first used 1987